deepomicslab/SPROUT/README.md

 # STORM
-The software implementation of the method in the paper [STORM: spectral sparsification helps restore the spatial structure at single-cell resolution](https://www.biorxiv.org/content/10.1101/2022.01.25.477389v1).
+The software implementation of the method in
+[STORM: spectral sparsification helps restore the spatial structure at single-cell resolution](https://www.biorxiv.org/content/10.1101/2022.01.25.477389v1).

 A software package restores the spatial structure from single-cell transcriptome with spectral graph sparsification.

 # Pre-requirements